astronomer/astronomer-cosmos/docs/dbt/connections.rst

         `here <https://airflow.apache.org/docs/apache-airflow-providers-google/stable/connections/gcp.html#configuring-the-connection>`_).
         The top-level ``project_id`` is extracted from the json service account parameters.
 However, there is no available field to specify a default ``dataset`` so it needs to be passed when the Cosmos class is instantiated via the ``dbt_args`` parameter.
-If desired, the project_id can can also be overriden here:
+If desired, the project_id can can also be overridden here:

         .. code-block:: python

             jaffle_shop = DbtTaskGroup(
                 conn_id="bigquery_default",
                 dbt_args={
-                    "db_name": "my_gcp_project", #optional, but overrides the value in the Airflow Connection "schema": "my_gcp_dataset", #not optional, because default dataset can't be specified in the Airflow Connection
+                    "db_name": "my_gcp_project",  # optional, but overrides the value in the Airflow Connection "schema": "my_gcp_dataset",  # not optional, because default dataset can't be specified in the Airflow Connection
-                }
+                },
             )

         **Implementation**